panchaldeep009/imageToText/README.md

     ...

     ```
-  - It results the out in `index.html`
+  - It results the output in `index.html`
 ###### using Python
 This python program convert any image to text and export it to data.json